 An example of the annotated bibliography format will be given in class.
+I anticipate your final bibliography will be about 6 pages in length.

-3. Resource development (worth 25% of mark and due )
+3. Resource development (worth 30% of mark and due Monday, June 26th)

 Creating positive experiences for children and families is central to children's ministry and to nurturing children in their spiritual lives.
 This assignment is very practical, and the end result will be twofold: